Mount Hungabee

-Mount Hungabee, officially Hungabee Mountain, is a mountain located on the boundaries of Banff National Park and Yoho National Park on the Continental Divide at the head of Paradise Valley, in Canada.
-The peak was named in 1894 by Samuel Allen after the Stoney Indian (also known as Nakoda) word for "chieftain" as the mountain is higher than its neighbouring peaks.
-The mountain can be seen from the Icefields Parkway (#93) in the upper Bow Valley.
+Mount Hungabee, officially Hungabee Mountain, is on the boundaries of Banff National Park and Yoho National Park on the Continental Divide at the head of Paradise Valley, in Canada.
+The mountain was named in 1894 by Samuel Allen after the Stoney language (also known as Nakoda) word for "chieftain", as the mountain is higher than its neighbouring peaks.
+The mountain can be seen from the Icefields Parkway (Highway 93) in the upper Bow Valley.